SWIVELWHEEL FAQ's

 What can I transport on the Swivelwheel deck?

-Originally, the system was designed in response to requests to transport a full sized motorcycle behind a fifth wheel travel trailer.
-The system can be used to transport numerous products such as 4-wheel ATV, gas powered golf cart, riding lawn mower, etc. Just about anything can be moved with the system as long as it is within the weight limit and is contained within the deck perimeter.
+Originally, the system was designed in response to requests to transport a full sized motorcycle behind a fifth wheel or motor home.
+The system can be used to transport numerous products such as ATV, Golf Carts, Motorcycles and trikes, etc. Just about anything can be moved with the system as long as it is within the weight limit and is contained within the deck perimeter.

 What is the weight capacity of the Swivelwheel systems?